MohamedOsamaa74/ELearn/README.md

 ## About the Project

 ELearn is a comprehensive educational platform that can be devided to 3 subsystems:
-- Learning Manegment System
+- Learning Management System
-- Quizzing Systme
+- Quizzing Systym
 - Communication System: Similar to a social media platform that contains both Community Forum and Chatting between system users

 This project is developed as a graduation project for the Computer Science department at South Valley University.

 ## Features